SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 ---

-## Attacking the `ArrayIndexOutOfBoundsException`— Finally!
+## Attacking the `ArrayIndexOutOfBoundsException` — Finally!

-This one is more serious, and it requires understanding something about how COMETS represents metabolites internally.
+This was the long-standing issue, and it requires understanding something about how COMETS represents metabolites internally.

 COMETS maintains two different numbering systems or **index spaces** for metabolites: